EaBro/TheImperialGod/README.md

 But anyways, if you are interested in the public bot.
 Then you are in the currency system, and if you want coins join my server where there are giveaways happening.

 Join [here](https://discord.gg/ZyD8xJRHMS)

+# Contributions
+As I realize that the bot is not perfect, and has some improvements which can be made.
+I agree I am not the best in discord.py.
+Read CONTRIBUTING.md to know a bit more about contributing to this repository.

+Hope you contribute :D
+**Note: There are many ways to contribute in this repository.
+I would prefer if you read CONTRIBUTING.md**

 ## Suggestions and More:
 If you tested the bot and loved it, but thought you would want to give in some suggestions, please first don't make an issue.